swapnanildutta/30-Days-of-ML-Kaggle/README.md

 > One of the best things about Python is the vast number of high-quality custom libraries that have been written for it.
 Here, you can try out various other pre-written functions to use during various computation, like in this *[.ipnyb](Day-7\exercise-working-with-external-libraries.ipynb)* file.

 ### Day 8

+> You will start at the very beginning: what exactly is “Machine Learning”, and how is it used in the real world?
+You'll learn the answers to these questions and explore the basics of decision trees, as you start to build a strong foundation for some of the most cutting-edge techniques in data science.
+>
+> All about pandas, the primary tool used by data scientists for exploring and manipulating data.
+Then, you'll use your new knowledge to examine a dataset of home prices.

+### Day 9